 54 Pages Posted: 2 Mar 2020 Last revised: 5 Jan 2022

 Date Written: January 31, 2020

-We study the consequences of a firm engaging in corporate social responsibility within the firm’s operations, rather than doing so outside the firm through charitable donations.
+While corporate social responsibility by firms aims at improving welfare for different social groups, whether it achieves this is often difficult to measure.
 After April 2018 protests, Starbucks enacted policies that anybody could sit in their stores and use the bathroom without making a purchase.
-Using anonymized cellphone location data, we estimate this led to a 7.0% decline in attendance at Starbucks locations relative to other nearby coffee shops.
-The effect is 84% larger near homeless shelters, and larger for Starbucks’ wealthier customers.
-Remaining Starbucks customers spent 4.1% less time per visit.
-Public urination citations decreased near Starbucks locations, but rates of other minor crimes were unchanged.
-Our results highlight the difficulties of directly providing public goods instead of relying on a division of labor, as customers are crowded out by non-customers.
+Using anonymized cellphone location data, we estimate this led to a 7.0% decline in attendance relative to other nearby coffee shops.
+The effect is 84% larger near homeless shelters and larger for Starbucks’ wealthier customers.
+The average time spent per visit declined 4.1%.
+Public urination citations decreased near Starbucks locations, but other minor crimes were unchanged.

 Keywords: Public Good, Socially Responsible Investment, ESG investment, Homeless, Starbucks, Location data